 Long Island’s Atlantic shore has an abundant supply of offshore wind year-round.
 Modern offshore wind turbine technology, used in Europe for decades, allows us to turn our offshore breezes into a major source of affordable and renewable power for New York State, Long Island, and the Town of East Hampton.
 Benefits of offshore wind include:

 - Clean, locally produced power where demand is highest

 - Thousands of construction, manufacturing, and operations jobs

 - Avoiding greenhouse gas emissions

-The New York State Energy Research & Development Authority (NYSERDA) compiled an offshore wind masterplan which includes 20 studies.
-The state is working diligently to ensure that offshore wind is developed in the most responsible and cost-effective way possible as New York plans to become a hub for the emerging offshore wind energy industry in the U.S. Click here for more information on NYSERDA’s offshore wind program.
+In 2020, the New York State Energy Research & Development Authority (NYSERDA) compiled an offshore wind masterplan, a comprehensive report of more than 20 studies for the first 2,400 MW of offshore wind energy.
+The state is working diligently to ensure that offshore wind is developed in the most responsible and cost-effective way possible as New York plans to become a hub for the emerging offshore wind energy industry in the U.S.